rafasoares/cancancan-wiki/Traps-(counter-intuitive-or-unexpected-behaviors).md

 # defining abilities
-can :read, @article           # bad can :read, Article.find(2)    # bad can :read, Article, id: 2     # good
+can :read, @article           # bad can :read, Article.find(2)    # bad can :manage, User             # good can :create, Article          # good can :read, Article, id: 2     # good

 # checking abilities
-can? :create, Article         # bad can? :create, Article.new     # good can? :read, Article.find(2)   # good
+can? :destroy, User                    # bad can? :create, Article                  # bad can? :create, Article.new              # good can? :create, @user.articles.build     # good can? :read, @article                   # good can? :read, Article.find(2)            # good
 ```

 ## load_and_authorize_resource